safops/MCBCMassacre/README.md

 # About the Mount Calvary Baptist Church Massacre
-### Another CIA-led act of terror on peaceful people.
-The same group that brought you 9-11.
 ## About This Repository
 [Before you submit an issue.
 Read issue #1](https://github.com/MCBCMF/MCBCMassacre/issues/1)